GitHubOctocatBot/welcome-to-github/README.md

 Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or file system for your project.
 Your project's repository contains its files such as code, documentation, images, and more.
 It also stores the history of changes to each file.

-This repository contains two important files: The HTML code and README file for your first website on GitHub.
+This repository contains two important files: The HTML code for your first website on GitHub and the README file.
 It also contains a folder with the images used in this README.

 ## Describe your Project